knorrie/network-examples/bgp-contd/README.md

 ![BGP Transit fun asssignment](/bgp-contd/bgp-redundancy-transit2.png)

- * Without disabling any BGP session, change the configuration so that traffic flow between `R10` and `R20` is as shown in the picture above:
+ * Without disabling any BGP session, change the filters configuration so that traffic flow between `R10` and `R20` is as shown in the picture above:

         root@R10:/# traceroute r20
         traceroute to r20 (2001:db8:20::20), 30 hops max, 80 byte packets